 This is a great time to get to know your neighbors and reconnect with the ones you may already know.
 We hope to see you there!

 Sound interesting?
-If so, start reading and join us on May 16th at 7pm in the Tower 2 Multi-Purpose Room.
+If so, start reading and join us on November 21st at 7pm in the Tower 2 Multi-Purpose Room.
 We hope to see you there!

 Older Entries »